huggingface/blog/gemma-peft.md

 Author: Albert Einstein
 ```

 # Accelerate with FSDP via SPMD on TPU
-As mentioned earlier, HuggingFace transformers now support PyTorch/XLA’s latest FSDP implementation.
+As mentioned earlier, Hugging Face `transformers` now support PyTorch/XLA’s latest FSDP implementation.
 This can greatly accelerate the fine-tuning speed.
-To enable that, one just need to add a FSDP config to the `transformers.trainer`:
+To enable that, one just needs to add an FSDP config to the `transformers.Trainer`:

 ```python
 from transformers import DataCollatorForLanguageModeling, Trainer, TrainingArguments